+Treadmills offer a versatile way to boost heart health and endurance.
 Modern treadmills provide a variety of information to users.
-Along with speed, percent grade, heart rate and distance, you will also see a display for METs.
-METs stands for metabolic equivalents.
-It is a measure of how much oxygen you are burning during treadmill use.
-By monitoring METs, as well as heart rate, speed and the other treadmill-provided information, you can determine how much harder you are working compared to rest.
+Along with speed, percent grade, heart rate and distance, you will also see a display for METs on the treadmill, which stands for metabolic equivalents.

 What are METs?

 Knowing that METs stands for metabolic equivalents is helpful but what does that actually mean?
-According to Medicine and Science in Sports Exercise, humans burn 3.5ml of oxygen per kilogram of body weight per minute at rest.
+According to Harvard School of Public Health, humans burn one calorie for every 2.2 pounds of body weight per hour at rest.
 That equates to 1.0 MET.
 So while you are catching up with your DVR on the couch you are at around 1.0 MET.
 When you get on the treadmill, you will see the METs display increase as you increase your effort.

 How METs are Calculated